Last updated on April 19th, 2022 at 07:41 am

-We get many requests from people who wish to light their Glass Countertop.
+We get many requests from people who want to understand options for lighting Glass Countertops with LEDs.
+Glass Countertop.
 We believe there is no bad way to light a glass counter, just good, better and best.

 If lighting an untextured glass top, you can silicone an LED strip onto the side of the glass, and use either an angle iron or C-channel to protect/hide the LED strip.
 This in our opinion is not very exciting as there is nothing to deflect light and create depth…just illuminated edges